 The purpose of the above table is to assist the investor in understanding the various costs & expenses that an investor in the Scheme will bear directly or indirectly.
-The above expenses (including Investment Management and Advisory Fees) are subject to inter-se change and may increase/decrease as per actual and/or any change in the Regulations.
+The above estimates have been made in good faith as per the information available to the AMC, and are subject to change inter-se, or in total, on account of any change in SEBI Regulations or otherwise.
+The actual expenses incurred may be lower than the estimated rates mentioned above.
+The AMC will strive to reduce the level of these expenses so as to keep them well within the maximum limit allowed by SEBI.
 All types of expenses charged to the Scheme shall be in accordance with the SEBI (MF) Regulations.

-The entire exit load (net of Goods and services tax), charged, if any, shall be credited to the Scheme.
+The entire exit load (net of Goods and Services Tax), charged, if any, shall be credited to the Scheme.